Scripting

 Unity 3D

-My choice to switch from ShiVa Engine to Unity 3D has also been greatly impacted by the very-active community of the latter, and its Asset Store.
+My choice to switch from ShiVa Engine to Unity 3D has been greatly impacted by its Asset Store and very-active community.
 Indeed, my versatile skills allow me to both design and code - but I must admit I'm far from being an Artist.
-I can certainly edit Sprites and GUI templates - but my skill set doesn't allow me yet to create assets from scratch that are good enough to be shipped.
+I can certainly edit Sprites and GUI templates but my skill set doesn't allow me yet to create assets from scratch that are good enough to be shipped.

 Visual Scripting